bbbrrrkkk/magic-square-game/README.md

 ### Validator Testing

 - HTML
-    - No errors were reported when running the code through the official [W3C validator](https://validator.w3.org/)
+    - No errors were reported when running the code through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Feoinlarkin.github.io%2Fmagic-square-game%2F)
 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Feoinlarkin.github.io%2Fmagic-square-game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - A number of warnings were triggered; however these related to the use of vendor extensions to enable the animation of the main title (e.g. `-moz-text-fill-color`)
 - JavaScript
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
       - Include metrics on the Jshint validator: